Differentiable Programming for Earth System Modeling: Benefits of Differentiable ESMs

 \paragraph{Emulators}

-Many physical processes occur on scales too small to be explicitly resolved in ESMs.
+Many physical processes occur on scales too small to be explicitly resolved in ESMs, for example the formation of individual clouds.
 To nevertheless obtain a closed description of the dynamics, parameterizations of the processes operating below the grid scale are necessary.
-One example is cloud processes, which are computationally too costly to be explicitly resolved in ESMs.
-While the training process of ANNs is computationally expensive, once trained their execution is usually computationally much cheaper than integrating the physical model component that they emulate. \citet{rasp2018} demonstrated successfully how such an ANN-based emulator of a cloud-resolving model can replace a traditional subgrid parameterization in a coarser-resolution model.
-Similarly, \citet{bolton2018,guillaumin2021} demonstrated an ANN-based subgrid parameterization of eddy momentum forcings in ocean models.
-While emulators would usually be trained offline first, outside of the complete ESM, a differentiable ESM would enable fine tuning of the ANN inside the complete ESM.
+While the training process of ANNs is computationally expensive, once trained, their execution is usually computationally much cheaper than integrating the physical model component that they emulate. \citet{rasp2018} demonstrated successfully how an ANN-based emulator of a cloud-resolving model can replace a traditional subgrid parameterization in a coarser-resolution model.
+Similarly, \citet{bolton2018,guillaumin2021} demonstrated an ANN-based subgrid parameterization of eddy momentum forcings in ocean models and \citet{jouvet2022} introduced a hybrid ice sheet model in which the ice flow is a CNN-based emulator that accelerates the model by several orders of magnitude.
+While emulators would usually be trained offline first (i.e., outside of the ESM), a differentiable ESM would enable fine-tuning of the ANN inside the complete ESM.

 \paragraph{Modeling Unresolved Influences}